Construction surveying: Mining and tunnelling

-Underground mining

 A total station is used to record the absolute location of the tunnel walls' (stopes), ceilings (backs), and floors as the drifts of an underground mine are driven.
 The recorded data is then downloaded into a CAD programme, and compared to the designed layout of the tunnel.

 The survey party installs control stations at regular intervals.
 These are small steel plugs installed in pairs in holes drilled into walls or the back.
 For wall stations, two plugs are installed in opposite walls, forming a line perpendicular to the drift.
 For back stations, two plugs are installed in the back, forming a line parallel to the drift.

 A set of plugs can be used to locate the total station set up in a drift or tunnel by processing measurements to the plugs by intersection and resection.

 Profession

 Building Surveying emerged in the 1970s as a profession in the United Kingdom by a group of technically minded General Practice Surveyors.
 Building Surveying is a recognized profession within Britain and Australia.
 In Australia in particular, due to risk mitigation/limitation factors the employment of surveyors at all levels of the construction industry is widespread.
 There are still many countries where it is not widely recognized as a profession.
 The Services that Building Surveyors undertake are broad but include: